Look good and raise awareness with our range of merchandise (for dogs and humans!)Read more

 Puppy factory dogs are never patted, never walked, never shown any love.
 They're never allowed to love and nurture their puppies, which are taken from them at a few weeks old.
 When their exhausted bodies are no longer able to breed these pitiful creatures are killed and replaced.

 These cruel facilities supply pet shops with puppies, where they are sold to the public as being from "reputable breedersâ€ť.
 They're also traditionally sold through online ads.
 Puppy factory puppies often have serious illnesses or defects from bad breeding practices, with many of them becoming sick and dying before being sold.

 Puppy factories are the worst betrayal of our best friends.
 There are hundreds of puppy factories in existence right now in Australia.

-Oscarís Law is a campaign that enables everyone to make a stand and tell the Government that "We do not want companion animals factory farmed anymore” and "We no longer want the pet industry to mislead us about what is acceptable for our animals”.
+Oscar's Law encourages all Australians to take a stand and tell the Government that we do not want companion animals factory farmed anymore and we do not want the pet industry to mislead us about what is acceptable for our animals.